 Stand-alone or the basic white background shots are used as the primary image for the eCommerce product page.

 It looks professional, clean, distraction-free, and solely focus on the product and its details.
 It allows the customers to better see the product and clearly understand its appearance.

 However, it’s not always necessary to keep the background white, but it’s essential to use just a single product and no other object in the frame.

 Flay lay is a trending photography style.
 As you may have guessed by its name, the products in this are laid on a flat surface and the shot is captured from above.

-It gives a kind of an aerial view to the customers and a different angle to see the product.
-Such types of images make you stand out and display your products in a more creative way.
+It gives the customers a kind of aerial view and a different angle to see the product.
+Such images make you stand out and display your products more creatively.

 3. Themed shots

 Themed shots are another way to make your product images look more unique, creative, and pleasing.